otaviovicario/otaviovicario/README.md

 </div>

-# 👋 Hi, I'm Otto Muraca
+# 👋 Hi, I'm Otavio Vicario but you can call me Otto. :)

 ## 🚀 Financial Data & API Engineer
 Focusing on **Financial Data Engineering, API integrations, and automation**.